Why Data Strategy Defines Business Survival

 Media Vaulting

 One often overlooked but critical component of an advanced data strategy is off-site media vaulting.
 This practice involves securely storing data on physical media (such as tapes or disks) in a dedicated, climate-controlled facility.
-The media vaulting benefits include enhanced data protection, disaster recovery readiness, and long-term archival integrity, especially valuable for businesses managing sensitive or legacy data.
+As highlighted by Corodata, the media vaulting benefits include enhanced data protection, disaster recovery readiness, and long-term archival integrity, especially valuable for businesses managing sensitive or legacy data.

 Real Business Benefits of an Upgraded Data Strategy